raspberrypilearning/getting-started-with-wearables/worksheet.md

   int pin = 6;
   Adafruit_NeoPixel strip = Adafruit_NeoPixel(1, pin, NEO_GRB + NEO_KHZ800);
   ```
-  The first line specifies the pin which the NeoPixel is connected to.
+  The first line specifies the pin to which the NeoPixel is connected.
 Remember when we put the crocodile clip on pin D6 earlier?
 We can refer to this pin just by the number `6` in the program.
 Other pins can be referred to by number in the same way.

   The second line sets up a "strip" of NeoPixels, with some setup information:
   - `1` - how many NeoPixels we are controlling.
 We are only using one in this project, but if you make a project with more NeoPixels, increase this number.